inexorabletash/indexeddb-promises/README.md

 The requests returned when opening cursors behave differently than most requests: the `success` event can fire repeatedly.
 Initially when the cursor is returned, and then on each iteration of the cursor.
 A Promise only returns one value, but just as the `readyState` is reset when a cursor is iterated the `ready` is as well - a new Promise is used for each iteration step.

+**NOTE**: See discussion in [Issue #8](https://github.com/inexorabletash/indexeddb-promises/issues/8) around async iterators.
+Some ideas there contradict this part of the proposal.

 ```
 partial interface IDBCursor {
   IDBRequest advance([EnforceRange] unsigned long count);